aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/40-hit-counter/600-permissions.md

 You can check what this did using `cdk diff`:

 ```
-cdk diff hello-cdk-1
+cdk diff
 ```

 The **Resource** section should look something like this, which shows the IAM statement was added to the role:

 ```
-Stack hello-cdk-1
+Stack cdkworkshop
-The hello-cdk-1 stack uses assets, which are currently not accounted for in the diff output!
+The cdkworkshop stack uses assets, which are currently not accounted for in the diff output!
 See https://github.com/awslabs/aws-cdk/issues/395
 IAM Statement Changes
 ┌───┬────────────────────────┬────────┬────────────────────────┬────────────────────────┬───────────┐
 │   │ Resource               │ Effect │ Action                 │ Principal              │ Condition │